 World Heritage Sites in the Caribbean

 The Blue and John Crow Mountains encompass a rugged and forested mountainous region in southeast Jamaica, which provided refuge first for the indigenous Tainos fleeing slavery and then for the formerly enslaved Maroons.
-Also a National Park, the area is a biodiversity hotspot for the Caribbean.
+It is a biodiversity hotspot for the Caribbean and a National Park.

 Desembarco del Granma National Park, meaning "Landing of the Granma", is situated on the southwestern tip of southeast Cuba.
-The little-disturbed landscape and seascape offers a wide spectrum of karst phenomena such as giant sinkholes, cliffs, canyons and caves.
+The little-disturbed landscape and seascape offer a wide spectrum of karst phenomena, such as giant sinkholes, cliffs, canyons and caves.

-Historic Bridgetown and its Garrison was the focus of trade-based English expansion in the Americas and was one of the earliest established towns with a fortified port in the Caribbean network of military and maritime-mercantile outposts of the British Atlantic.
+Historic Bridgetown and its Garrison were the focus of trade-based English expansion in the Americas.
+The Barbados Garrison was the largest in the British Colonies in the 18th and 19th centuries.
+It was one of the earliest established towns with a fortified port in the outposts of the British Atlantic.

 The Historic Center of Camagüey, a World Heritage Site, constitutes an outstanding urban architectural type in Latin America, featured by its irregular urban layout that produced an unusual system of squares, minor squares, winding streets, alleys, urban blocks and plots system.